-Council Regulation concerning the coordination of agricultural research, OJ 182 of 5.7.1974.

-- 20. The enlargement of the Community lent a new economic dimension to its relations with the rest of the world.
-In the world trade in farm produce and foodstuffs the enlarged Community occupies a very important position, accounting for 33% of such trade.
+- 18. A further Community instrument of socio-structural policy came into being on 21 January 1974 with the adoption by the Council of the Directive on hill farming and farming in certain other less favoured areas, supplemented on 13 February 1975 by implementing directives.
+This Directive, when applied in the Member States, will cover more than a quarter of the utilized agriculture area and almost 20% of farms in the Community.
+In addition to its purely agricultural objectives, this common measure is designed to ensure that enough people remain on the land to keep it in good heart. - 19.
+The implementation of the three basic directives on the reform of agriculture was at first hesitant.
+At the present time two Member States have still not adopted the legislative and administrative provisions for the full application of any of these directives.
+Seven Member States have introduced provisions relating to Directives 72/159 and 72/160, two Member States have fully implemented Directive 72/161 and four others have partially implemented Directive 72/161.
+Since 1974 the coordination and promotion of agricultural research activities in the Member States have been assured under the terms of Regulation (EEC) No 1728/74 of the Council on the coordination of agricultural research. - 20.
+The enlargement of the Community lent a new economic dimension to its relations with the rest of the world.
+In the world trade in farm produce and foodstuffs the enlarged Community occupies a very important position, accounting for 33^d of such trade.
 In certain sectors its importance is even greater.
 The Community has shown a great deal of flexibility in facing the problems arising from the accession of three new Member States.
-The Treaty of Accession provided for special arrangements and for a series of transitional measures; by the extensive application of these provisions, the Community has been able to alleviate the difficulties inherent in enlargement. - 21.
+The Treaty of Accession provided for special arrangements (particularly Protocols 17 and 22 on sugar and Protocol 18 on milk products respectively) and for a series of transitional measures (in particular Articles 52, 54 and 63); by the extensive application of these provisions, the Community has been able to alleviate the difficulties inherent in enlargement. - 21.
 The enlargement also changed the economic character of Community agriculture, which is now producing for an internal market of more than 260 million consumers; the potential productive area has increased by almost 50% to 94 million ha; the number of farms has increased from 4.7 million to 5.4 million.
 The average size of farms has increased to 16.3 ha and final agricultural production has risen by 25%.
-Furthermore, in a certain number of products the Community, from being in its original form more than 100% self-sufficient, has now become deficient. - 22.
-The Community has succeeded in adapting the common agricultural policy to the new trends on the world market: by establishing a system of export levies (cereals, sugar) and import subsidies (sugar), the Community has been able to ensure security of supply and prevent certain high prices on the world agricultural markets from having too severe an effect on internal prices and thereby worsening inflation.
+Furthermore, in a certain number of products the Community, from being in its original form more than 100% self-sufficient, has now become deficient.

+22. The Community has succeeded in adapting the common arricultural policy to the new trends on the world market: by establishing a system of export levies (cereals, sucar) and import subsidies (sugar), the Community has been able to ensure security of supply and prevent certain high prices on the world agricultural markets from having too severe an effect on internal prices and thereby worsening inflation.
 The common agricultural policy has thus shown that it looks after the interests of both farmers and consumers.
+PART TWO: ANALYSTS OF THE FREE COLUENESS OF THE INSTRUMENTS OF THE COMON